Let’s look at some effective ways to remove dog hair from your car.

 A simple rubber kitchen glove can work wonders in removing stubborn dog hair from upholstery.
 Look for a glove with rough surfaces on the palms and fingers.
 Nothing too thin or flimsy, or it could tear while you’re using it.
 Then it’s simply a case of putting the glove on and running your hand across your car seats and carpets.

 Go for smooth flows in one direction and the hair should start accumulating on your fingers.
 If you miss a bit of hair on your first sweep, you should catch it on your second sweep.
 Just don’t be tempted to rub backwards and forwards, as this’ll get hair everywhere!

 A rubber squeegee can also be effective at removing dog hair from cars.
 You might be able to get some results from the same squeegee you use on your car windows.
 But this might be a bit too big to reach certain corners of your car.
-So instead, buy a dedicated smaller squeegee, such as the specialist Pet Hair Magnet.
+So instead, buy a dedicated smaller squeegee, such as the specialist Pet Hair Magnet available on Amazon and other websites.
 Again, for best results go for smooth flows in a single direction.